Observing geometry of quantum states in a three-level system

 In the case $d=n=3$, the image of the JNR forms a three-dimensional oval that can be classified in terms of its one- or two-dimensional faces, that is, segments or filled ellipses.
 These faces are invariant under linear transformation and translation.
-According to the number of segments ($s$) and filled ellipses ($e$), all the JNRs can be divided into ten possible categories \cite{szymanski2018classification}, among which eight categories are unitarily irreducible~\cite{footnote}:
+According to the number of segments ($s$) and filled ellipses ($e$) on the surface, all the JNRs can be divided into ten possible categories \cite{szymanski2018classification}, among which the eight unitarily irreducible categories that we measured are as follows (the other two categories correspond to linearly dependent operator sets, which can be derived by lower-dimensional JNRs, see Supplemental Material Sec. \RNum{2} D \cite{Supplementary}):

-The flat portion appears as ellipse when the linear span of $\{F_1^{'},F_2^{'},F_3^{'},I_2\}$ is 3-dimensional, where $\{F_1^{'},F_2^{'},F_3^{'}\}$ is the projection of operators $\{F_1,F_2,F_3\}$ onto the degenerate subspace and $I_2$ is the $2\times 2$ identity operator.
-When the dimension of the linear span is reduced to 2, the flat portion degenerates to a segment (see Supplemental Materials for details).